|Primary || G1

-The vegetation of Gateway is purple.
+The vegetation of Gateway uses the same green chlorophill that Earth plants do, although many also use other pigments for protection or signalling to pollinators.
 Most species have adaptations for hoarding and recycling scarce nutrients, allowing them to thrive in the impoverished conditions on Gateway.
 Some ecosystems are adapted for periodic burning, developing traits that encourage fires to start and sustain themselves, as a method for renewal and re-distribution of nutrients.
 These adaptations allow Gateway vegetation to generally out-compete Earth plants in their home environment, and plant life invasives are less of an issue on Gateway compared to many other worlds of the Verge (although introduced gum trees and Banksias tend to do well).

 The large life forms of Gateway are lobopods which have evolved internal skeletons, high metabolisms, and a six-limbed body layout.
 These critters have adapted to many of the same niches as Earth's vertebrates.
 Chordates and arthropods have also adapted to land, but mostly as small, squirming or scuttling things – although one branch of Gateway chordates have evolved flight while maintaining a small body size, allowing them to occupy niches similar to Earth insects.

 A large number of Gateway's native fauna are venomous; some of them extremely so.